synduce/Synduce/extras/cav21/README_EVALUATION.md

   }
 ```

-# Evaluating Atropos
+# Evaluating Synduce

-The main claim of the paper is that Atropos successfully synthesizes solutions for a wide range of
+The main claim of the paper is that Synduce successfully synthesizes solutions for a wide range of
 benchmarks, with a significant improvement over a baseline method that is itself implemented in the
 tool.
 This claim is backed by the results presented in Table 1.
 The Appendix also contains
 additional experimental results in Tables 2 and 3.
 The reviewer may want to reproduce the results
 presented by running the tools on the benchmarks.
 Naturally, we expect the results of reproducing
 the experiments in a virtual machine and on a different computer to be different from the ones
 presented in the paper.
-However, Atropos should still perform better than the baseline in general.
+However, Synduce should still perform better than the baseline in general.
 We also expect that the tool should not time out on the set of benchmarks used in the paper.

 We have set the timeout to 4min for the review (instead of 10min in the paper) to allow the